Boundedly generated group: Gromov boundary

 in the generators and their inverses.
 It gives a natural compactification of the tree, given by the Cayley graph with respect to the generators.
 A sequence of semi-infinite words converges to another such word provided that the initial segments agree after a certain stage, so that X is compact (and metrizable).
 The free group acts by left multiplication on the semi-infinite words.
-Moreover, any element g in Fn has exactly two fixed points g ±∞, namely the reduced infinite words given by the limits of g&hairsp;n as n tends to ±∞.
-Furthermore, g&hairsp;n·w tends to g ±∞ as n tends to ±∞ for any semi-infinite word w; and more generally if wn tends to w ≠ g ±∞, then g&hairsp;n·wn tends to g&hairsp;+∞ as n tends to ∞.
+Moreover, any element g in Fn has exactly two fixed points g ±∞, namely the reduced infinite words given by the limits of gn as n tends to ±∞.
+Furthermore, gn·w tends to g ±∞ as n tends to ±∞ for any semi-infinite word w; and more generally if wn tends to w ≠ g ±∞, then gn·wn tends to g+∞ as n tends to ∞.